Fuenj/Exploratory-Data-Analysis-EDA-with-Python-The-Movie-Database-/README.md

 <li>What is the evolution of the genres according to popularity from year to year? </li>
 </ul>
 4- What are top 10 Casts, Directors and production companies ?

+## Project Objectives
+This is a project that I was working on for Udacity Data Analyst Nanodegree.
+In this project, i'll go through the data analysis process and see how everything fits together.
+I will use the Python libraries NumPy, pandas, and Matplotlib to make my analysis easier.

 ## Loading project requirements
 You will need an installation of Python, plus the following libraries: